remoteintech/remote-jobs/company-profiles/deepset.md

 ## Company blurb

-We are an open source startup that empowers developers to build flexible and semantic search systems to query all types of data using our Haystack framework.
+We are an open source startup that empowers developers to build flexible semantic search systems to query all types of data using our Haystack framework.

 ## Company size